ros2/design/articles/151_node_to_participant_mapping.md

 But participants do more than that:

 - Each `Participant` does discovery by its own.
-  Creating more than one `Participant` increase cpu and network.
+  Creating more than one `Participant` increases cpu usage and network IO load.
-- Each `Participant` keeps track of the others and of each DDS entity.
+- Each `Participant` keeps track of other `Domain Participants` and DDS entities.
   Using more than one will duplicate that data.
-- Each `Participant` creates multiple threads for event handling, discovery, etc.
+- Each `Participant` may create multiple threads for event handling, discovery, etc.
-  Creating more than one will increase cpu and memory usage.
+  The number of threads created per participant depend on the DDS vendor (e.g.: [connext](https://community.rti.com/best-practices/create-few-domainparticipants-possible)).

 For those reasons, `Participants` are heavyweight.

 ### Current status

-There is a one to one map between `Nodes` and `DDS Participants`.
+There is a one-to-one mapping between `Nodes` and `DDS Participants`.
 This simplified the design, as `DDS Participants` provide the same organization that a `Node` needs.
 The drawback of this approach, is that performance is deteriorated.
-Furthermore, the number of `Domain participants` is limited to a small number.
+Furthermore, the maximum number of `Domain participants` is rather small.
 For example, [RTI connext](https://community.rti.com/kb/what-maximum-number-participants-domain) is limited to 120 participants per domain.

 ## Proposal